Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Invariant and helicity structure functions, and symmetry constraints at small

 which alters the usual scaling expectations based on perturbative arguments, and introduces a novel source of ``higher-twist'', or rather inverse $Q^2$ power corrections.
 In particular, we have explicitly demonstrated for electromagnetic interactions in our model that $F_L^\DIS \propto 1/Q^2$ in the small $x_B$ limit, see also Appendix~\ref{app:low_xB_scaling}.
-We remark, however, that Eq.~\eqref{eq:FL_to_zero} is purely a consequence of gauge invariance, and therefore we expect this remark to be important also for the QCD interpretation of small-$x_B$ measurements of the proton's $F_L$.
-Similar considerations are also valid for $F_A$ and $F_{[LS]}$.
+Let us stress that Eq.~\eqref{eq:FL_to_zero} is purely a consequence of gauge invariance, and therefore we expect this remark to be important for the QCD interpretation of small-$x_B$ measurements of the proton's $F_L$.
+Similar considerations also apply to $F_A$ and $F_{[LS]}$.